 - Plesk for Linux

-The following error occurs on attempt to access Wordpress Toolkit:
+The following error occurs on the attempt to access WordPress Toolkit:

 A table must have a primary key, but none was found for table 'Instances'

-- The following error occurs on attempt to access Wordpress Toolkit:
+- The following errors do occur on the attempt to access WordPress Toolkit:

 SQLSTATE[HY000]: General error: 1 no such column: serverId